WhiteStar-Communications/HyperSpace-Service/README.md

 ### Tunnel Events

 The command server will return a JSON response for specifc events.
+- If a user approves the Add VPN Configuration permission window, you will receive `{"cmd":"event", "event":"vpnApproved"}`.
+On subsequent launches, you will receive this event if the permission is still approved.
+- If a user denies the Add VPN Configuration permission window, you will receive `{"cmd":"event", "event":"vpnDenied"}`.
+- If a user approves the network extension, you will receive `{"cmd":"event", "event":"extensionApproved"}`.
+On subsequent launches, you will receive this event if the permission is still approved.
-Currently, only starting and stopping the TUN interface creates an async event that you will receive.
-When the tunnel starts, you will receive `{"cmd":"event", "event":"tunnelStarted"}`.
-When the tunnel stops, you will receive `{"cmd":"event", "event":"tunnelStopped"}`.
+- When the tunnel starts, you will receive `{"cmd":"event", "event":"tunnelStarted"}`.
+- When the tunnel stops, you will receive `{"cmd":"event", "event":"tunnelStopped"}`.

 ---